szweibel/workshops/how-to-use-dhrift.md

 Once you have set up your workshop repository, you will want to create a new markdown file for your workshop.
 You can name this file anything you like, but it is a good idea to use a descriptive name that reflects the content of your workshop.
 For example, if you are creating a workshop on Python programming, you might name your file `intro-to-python.md`.

-You can create and edit markdown files locally using a text editor like [Visual Studio Code](https://code.visualstudio.com/) or utilize the Jupyter Notebook code editor here in the browser.
-Markdown files typically have a `.md` extension, so make sure to save your file with the `.md` extension.
+You can create and edit markdown files locally using a text editor like [Visual Studio Code](https://code.visualstudio.com/) or utilize the Jupyter Notebook code editor here in the browser (just save and download your files to your local file system).
+Make sure to save your file with the `.md` extension.
+If you are using the built-in code editor, you'll notice that there is a markdown option when creating a new file.

 The first thing you will need to do in your workshop markdown file is configure your workshop metadata using [YAML](https://yaml.org/)."
 In terms of your workshop, the YAML language allows you to specify metadata such as the workshop title, author, description, learning objectives, estimated time, and more.